rackerlabs/docs-cloud-servers/dev-guide/general-api/flavors.rst

 -  **OnMetal I/O** - recommended for high I/O activity like NoSQL and
    SQL databases.

-OnMetal server disk space may not be extended with Cloud Block Storage.
+If you require additional storage beyond what is provided by the local disks on a specific flavor, you can extend all the preceding server flavors with Cloud Block Storage.

 Supported Flavors for Cloud Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Rackspace Cloud Servers service currently supports the following
+To find the current list of supported flavors, see :ref:`Flavors operations <api-operations-flavors>`.
-flavors for next generation Cloud Servers:
+This table shows some of the common supported flavors for next generation Cloud Servers:

 **Table: Supported Flavors for Next Generation Cloud Servers**